 Why choose UCLA Health for food allergy care?

-At UCLA Health, we deliver life-changing treatments and well-rounded support for people with food allergies.
+At UCLA Health, we deliver life-changing food allergy treatments and well-rounded support for people with food allergies.
 Highlights of our program include:

 Continuum of care for children and adults: UCLA Health experts treat babies, children and adults with food allergies.
 About 32 million people in the U.S. have food allergies, and more than 10% of them are adults.
 Our patients range in age from newborns to older adults.
 We customize every treatment plan based on each patient’s specific needs, health and lifestyle.

 Nationally recognized expertise: UCLA Health has been recognized as a Center of Excellence by Food Allergy, Research & Education (FARE) since 2015.
 As a member of the FARE Clinical Care Network, UCLA Health collaborates with research centers across the country.
-Together, we ensure that our patients have access to state-of-the-art diagnostics, treatment and research.
+Together, we ensure that our patients have access to state-of-the-art diagnostics, food allergy treatment, and research.

 Expert food allergy testing: UCLA Health offers diagnostic food challenges to people of all ages.
 A food challenge is a diagnostic test that provides a definitive food allergy diagnosis in a safe environment.
 We are one of only a few medical centers in the nation to offer this test to babies and young children.
 Our highly skilled team can respond quickly with effective treatments should an allergic reaction occur.